seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Most free in his reply.

 **QUEEN GERTRUDE**
-Did you assay him?
+Did you assay him to any pastime?
-To any pastime?

 **ROSENCRANTZ**
 Madam, it so fell out, that certain players